luckydye/luckydye/src/content/post/linear-timecode.md

 description: Javascript implementation of a Linear Timecode reader.
 date: 2023-05-13
 author: Tim Havlicek
-tags: [LTC, Web Audio API, Javascript]
+topics: [LTC, Web Audio API, Javascript]
 ---

 This won't be a tutorial, just a quick overview about Linear Timecode and how I implemented it in Javascript.